knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ![Image](images/image3.png)

 Attention!
-People always forget this!
-If you're not using the Knative Quick Start, manually set up the tunnel to connect to LoadBalancer services.
+In case you're not using the Knative Quick Start, set up the tunnel manually to connect to services of type `LoadBalancer`:

 Run the following command and keep the terminal open: